What we know about white homeowner charged with shooting Ralph Yarl

 He told police that he saw a Black male pulling on the exterior door and thought he was trying to break into the property.

+He claimed he was “scared to death” at the boy’s size and feared he was unable to defend himself given his elderly age, the documents state.

-Mr Lester says that he fired twice and that no words were exchanged with the victim.
+Mr Lester said that he fired twice and that no words were exchanged with the victim.

 During an informal police interview at Children’s Mercy Hospital, the teenager said that he did not pull the door and was waiting outside.